ngsankha/eecs700/syllabus.md

 1. Form and register your project group with 2-3 students.
 2. A project proposal where you describe what you plan to do and why it is a good idea.
 The project should be well scoped and give concrete examples about what is the input/outputs for the synthesizer and a rough idea of how it will transform the input to the output.
 The proposal should be 1 page long.
-3. A short presentation describing your project
+3. A short presentation describing your project.
 4. A final report describing your project between 5-8 pages of length.
 The report should read like a short paper, so describe what you did with examples, you algorithm, and your design decisions.

 The projects will be judged on scope, quality of execution, and originality.